What is the BDA doing?

 Promoting wellbeing and looking at the causes of stress and burnout are key strategic aims for the BDA, and we are currently investigating the underlying reasons for low levels of morale and job satisfaction.

-We will be investigating the perceptions and attitudes towards mental health issues in the profession, the risk factors of stress and burnout, the current provision and support for dentists who are experiencing difficulties and what other strategies might be helpful in supporting our members.
+We are investigating the perceptions and attitudes towards mental health issues in the profession, the risk factors of stress and burnout, the current provision and support for dentists who are experiencing difficulties and what other strategies might be helpful in supporting our members.

 BDA branches and sections are a great way to meet with other dentists in your area, who can help support you both professionally and personally, get in touch with your local group to find out more.

-The BDA Benevolent Fund is also available for dentists who are experiencing financial difficulties.
+The BDA Benevolent Fund is also available to help dentists who are experiencing financial difficulties.